Medicines help treat allergy symptoms once they strike. But these easy steps can help you avoid having an attack no matter where you are.

 At Your Kid’s School

 - Discuss your child's allergies with the staff.

-- If she has food allergies, tell the front office, her teachers, and lunchroom workers.
+- If they have food allergies, tell the front office, their teachers, and lunchroom workers.

-- Teach your child about her allergies early.
-That’ll make her less likely to eat something that will trigger an allergic reaction.
+- Teach your child about their allergies early.
+That’ll make them less likely to eat something that will trigger an allergic reaction.

 - Leave one or two epinephrine kits at the school.
-Make sure the staff -- and your child, when she’s old enough -- are able to use it correctly.
+Make sure the staff -- and your child, when they are old enough -- are able to use it correctly.

 - Tell them about any other medicines your child is taking.
-Make sure the school has doses of anything she needs.
+Make sure the school has doses of anything they need.

-- Encourage her to play sports, but let her coaches know if she needs to take medicine before she hits the field.
+- Encourage them to play sports, but let their coaches know if they need to take medicine before they hit the field.